tureba/Ln/README.md

 The script defines a function with the same name and that takes the same parameters.
 If it is called directly (./Ln a b), it executes the function, passing the parameters to it.
-If it is sourced into a shell or into another script (. ./Ln), it does nothing but define the function.
+If it is sourced into a shell or into another script (. ./Ln), it also executes the function, but it does nothing if there are fewer than the 2 minimum arguments it needs.
+When more than two arguments are provided, the script will be executed sequentially for each consecutive pair of arguments from beginning to end.

+In all cases, all arguments must be of the same type - either all files or all directories.

 Tests
 -----

-The directories a and b are to be used as tests cases.
+The directories a, b and c are to be used as tests cases.
 To test, check the disk usage and the file attributes (reference counts and dates), as well as their contents, both before and after each test case:

 1. Place a copy of them both in the same file system and execute:
 	Ln fs1/a.1 fs1/b.1